Tips & Ideas for Understanding LRV & Paint Colours

 If you read my last article on LRV and why you should NEVER choose a paint colour without it, you’ve probably got the main idea down pat, which is…

-- The higher the LRV number is, the lighter a colour will look and the more light it will reflect
+- the higher the LRV number is, the lighter a colour will look and the more light it will reflect

-- The lower the LRV number is, the darker the colour will look and the more light it will absorb
+- the lower the LRV number is, the darker the colour will look and the more light it will absorb

 Why does this matter to you?

-Really though, let’s say you do my E-design and you want a nice dark gray with suble undertones for a feature wall.
+Really though, let’s say you hire me for E-Design and you want a nice dark gray with subtle undertones for a feature wall.
 So, I suggest some colours for you.
-I tell you all about it, it’s secret nuances and undertones and you look at it and think, ‘hmmm, that’s a super dark gray but I just don’t see those undertones she’s talking about‘.
-OR maybe you say, ‘Kylie told me this was a great colour for me, but it seems too dark, is she drinking again?‘.
-And then you start painting and you see that on a LARGER scale, the colour has some darned interesting undertones.
+I tell you all about their undertones and what you can expect, you look at them and think, ‘hmmm, those are super dark grays but I just don’t see those undertones she’s talking about‘.
+OR maybe you say, ‘Kylie told me this was a great colour for me, but it seems too dark, is she drinking again?‘ And then you start painting and you see that on a LARGER scale, the colour has some darned interesting undertones.
 It has depth and interest and maybe isn’t AS dark/plain as you thought it would be.
 Basically, on a larger scale, you see that the colour looks different than you thought it would.

-And this is ALSO why you need to do large samples, so you can give a colour the chance to work it’s magic!
+And this is ALSO why you need to do large samples so you can give a colour the chance to work its magic!

 Light paint colours will have a higher LRV (approx 60+ range).
 The higher the number is, the lighter a colour is and the more light it will reflect back at you.
-In my experience, I’ve found that once we hit approx. 50, the LRV really starts to play a part in how a room can look lighter as long as you have the right lighting.
+In my experience, I’ve found that once we hit approx. 60, the LRV really starts to play a part in how a room can look lighter as long as you have adequate lighting.

 Why does this matter to you?